Jewish Rehab Centers for Drug and Alcohol Addiction Near Me

 Jewish addiction treatment have modified the program to better suit the needs of recovering Jews as a structured, faith-based approach to treatment which can facilitate and promote recovery and prevent relapse by helping recovering individuals find inner and outer peace.9

 What are the Levels of Care Available at Jewish Drug Rehab Programs

 Jewish rehab programs are modeled after other effective rehab programs which offer tailored treatment which can also be age or gender-specific in an inpatient or outpatient setting.1 The initial stage of treatment is normally the detoxification stage which is followed by the rehabilitation stage.1

 It is possible to differentiate between different levels of care based on intensity, treatment duration, scope of services, etc.1 The level of care intensity depends on individual needs, substance abuse pattern and history, and other relevant factors.
 All these factors are determined within the intake assessment process.1

 Aftercare is an important aspect of the treatment and recovery process as it can help sustain recovery and prevent relapse.
 After completing treatment, the person may transition to a sober living home/halfway home, or join a support group as a form of transition.1

-What Happens in a Jewish Drug and Alcohol Rehab Program?
+What Happens in a Jewish Drug and Alcohol Rehab Center?

-Jewish alcohol and drug rehab programs which follow the principles of effective treatment offer tailored treatment and incorporate the following key elements:1
+Jewish addiction treatment which follow the principles of effective treatment offer tailored treatment and incorporate the following key elements:1

 - Medically-assisted detox